frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

-The parameters: "normalize", "precompute", "copy_X", "positive", "random_state" and "selection" are simply kept in to to make the interface uniform to the Scikit-learn Lasso Regression module.
-They are not used anywhere within frovedis implementation.
+The parameters: "normalize", "precompute", "copy_X", "positive", "random_state" and "selection" are simply kept in to to make the interface uniform to the Scikit-learn Lasso module.
+They are not used anywhere within the frovedis implementation.

 __Return Value__
 It simply returns "self" reference.